EfkTur/EfkTur/README.md

 - 👋 Hi, I’m Efkan Turedi, I speak Turkish, French, and English
-- 👀 I’m interested in all kind of outdoor sports!
-Especially given the current context!
 - 📫 How to reach me: turedi.efkan@gmail.com

-I'm young, motivated and energetic!
-Let's work together.

 <!---
 EfkTur/EfkTur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.